To Rent or Not To Rent: That is the Question

-Photographers love their gear and no matter how much you already have.
-There’s always a shiny new piece of equipment you’re probably pining over.
-While it can be tempting to run out and purchase the latest and greatest, you shouldn’t overlook renting versus buying equipment to try it out.
+Photographers always love their gear as if it were their children.
+Yet no matter how much photography gear you may already have, there will always be a shiny new piece of camera equipment to pine over longingly.
+While it can be tempting to run out and purchase the latest and greatest, best and brightest thing on the photo and video market, you shouldn’t overlook renting versus buying equipment to try it out.
+Renting and buying equipment both have their respective payouts and drawbacks, which we’ll cover below.

-Thinking about renting a camera or camera equipment?
+Novice or professional, you may be thinking about renting a camera or camera equipment.
 Consider these factors when making a decision about renting vs. buying.

-- Test Run – Renting provides the capability to try out several types of cameras and lenses without any commitment.
-This way you can test things out to see if it’s worth updating your current gear.
+• Test Run – Renting provides you with the capability to try out several types of cameras and lenses without any commitment.
+This way you can test things out to see if it’s worth updating your current gear, or if you’d rather hold off to upgrade to a future model.

-- Saves Money – Let’s just put it bluntly, renting equipment saves you money.
-Not tying up all your cash flow in gear, allows you to spend it on other parts of your business.
-Plus, it keeps you out of debt from having to purchase expensive equipment that will depreciate before you can get it paid off.
+• Saves Money – Let’s just put it bluntly, renting equipment saves you money.
+Not tying up all your cash flow in purchasing brand new gear allows you to spend it on other parts of your business, or to save up and enjoy.
+Plus, it keeps you out of debt by preventing the need to purchase expensive equipment that will depreciate before you can get it paid off.

-- Pack Light - Nobody wants to lug camera equipment when traveling.
-You can place a rental order and have it ready upon arrival at your destination.
+• Pack Light – Nobody wants to lug camera equipment around when traveling.
+You can place a rental order and have it ready upon arrival at your destination to save you time, strain, and prevent your gear from travel damage.

 IS IT WORTH THE INVESTMENT?